EhsanFox/EhsanFox/README.md

 </div>

 ### Who am I 🧐
 - a dedicated open-source contributor and full-stack developer with a strong proficiency in TypeScript.
-Based in Sweden, I have contributed to various impactful projects, including MediaStreamer, SeTar-Bot, and numerous GitHub Actions.
+Based in Sweden, I have contributed to various impactful projects, including MediaStreamer, SeTar-Bot, and numerous GitHub Actions. my contributions reflect a commitment to innovation and collaboration in the open-source community.
+Let's collaborate to bring your ideas to life with robust and efficient solutions.

 <h2>Contact Me <img width="50" height="28" src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" alt="socialmedia"></h2>